MoseleyBioinformaticsLab/GOcats/doc/guide.rst

       2. Download a Gene Ontology database obo_ file

-      3. To create mappings, run the GOcats command, :func:`gocats.create_subgraphs` in the ~/ARK.GOcats directory or add the directory to the PYTHONPATH.
+      3. To create mappings, run the GOcats command, :func:`gocats.gocats.create_subgraphs` in the ~/ARK.GOcats directory or add the directory to the PYTHONPATH.

       .. code:: bash